 - One foot from a noncombustible building.

 - 50 feet from the nearest nonambulatory patient (such as a patient room).

-- Fenced, locked, and at ground level.
+- In a fenced, locked area at ground level.

-- No electrical lines over the tanks.
+- No electrical lines must be located over the tanks.

 - A concrete pad must be used at all spill points.